Clayton Lab Members

 Jonathan B. Clayton, D.V.M., Ph.D.

 Jonathan started his academic career in North Carolina where he was born and raised.
 After undergrad at Barton and obtaining his Certificate of Primatology at Duke, he moved on to obtain a Ph.D. and DVM at the University of Minnesota.
 In addition to his graduate studies involving primates, Jonathan founded the Primate Microbiome Project in his time as a PostDoc.
 He currently is overlooking a research lab and the Callitrichid Research Center (CRC, Marmoset Colony) at the University of Nebraska at Omaha.
-Beyond his love for primates, he also has a passion for research innovation, quality time spent with friends and colleagues, snowboarding, and arm wrestling.
+Beyond his love for primates, he also has a passion for research innovation, quality time spent with family, friends and colleagues, various athletic activities, and travel.

 Mackenzie E. Conrin, M.S.

 Mackenzie has been a long-term Maverick.
 She received a Bachelor's of Science degree, majoring in Molecular & Biomedical Biology, followed by a Master's of Science degree in Biology.
 She gained four years of research experience working on characterizing Pseudomonas Bacteriophages.
 She currently manages a few labs on UNO's campus, while maintaining research, and dabbling in teaching.
 Beyond work, her favorite activities include mountain time, home renovation, interior design, landscape/ecosystem design, and maintaining health and happiness in all of her live-in plants and animals.

 Sky is currently pursuing his Bachelor' s of Science degree in Biology at UNO.
 He is a highly focused individual with a passion for studying microbes, hoping to one day be a microbiologist.
 He enjoys spending his free time playing games or Dungeons & Dragons with his friends and would be happy to receive hazelnut coffee after a long day in the Marmoset colony with the undergraduate cohort.